amyspencerproject/retro-word-game/README.md

 I made the graphics in Canva

+## Favicon

+Made a favicon in Canva at a 550px X 550px size and save as a .png file.
+I think that this may need to be changed to a .io file to ensure that it can be viewed across browsers.
+I am also unclear on the size requirements for a favicon.
+Quick search returns that it should be 16px or 32 px?

 ## Displaying Recipe

 Wanted to have the cocktail recipe display after the correct name is guessed.